SovereignCloudStack/website/_i18n/en/_posts/blog/2024-02-05-sdn-scalability.md

   </a>
 </figure>

 A modern data center network typically uses a 2-tier spine-leaf network architecture.
-A more traditional 3-tier architecture is less popular.
+More traditional 3-tier architectures are becoming less popular.

-In a spine-leaf network, all servers in a rack a connected to a single TOR (top of rack) or Leaf switch.
-Any of the leaf switches are connected to all spine switches in the layer above, which connect the different racks.
-There are no connections between the leaf switches, nor between the spine switches on the same tier.
-This kind of network facilitates scalability by being simpler and much easier to support.
+In a spine-leaf network, within a rack all servers are connected to a one or two TOR (top of rack) or Leaf switches.
+All leaf switches are connected to all spine switches in the layer above.
+There are no direct connections between leaf or spine switches on the same tier.
+This kind of network facilitates scalability by being simple and much easy to support.

-On top of this physical network, also called underlay, all Software Defined Networking (SDN) features are built on top of.
+On top of this physical network, also called underlay, all Software Defined Networking (SDN) features are build on top of.
 The SDN is the virtual network managed by end users and connects VMs, containers, and sometimes physical servers.
-The SDN is entirely virtualized and must be designed and implemented with the physical topology in mind in order to achieve the desired performance, functionality, and scalability requirements.
+The SDN is entirely virtualized and must be designed and implemented with the physical topology in mind to achieve the desired performance, functionality, and scalability requirements.

-# Overview of SDN in Openstack
+# Overview of SDN in OpenStack

-Software-defined Networking (SDN) refers to a networking concept where software-based controllers and APIs are used to direct network traffic rather than the networking hardware.
-In OpenStack, SDN networks are used to create and manage user networks for virtual machines and containers on top of physical network infrastructure.
-Both types of networks are also referred to as underlay (physical) and overlay (SDN).
-Larger use cases (hyperscalers) and an increased number of containerized workloads put stress on the SDN stack.
+Software-defined Networking (SDN) is a networking concept where software-based controllers and APIs direct network traffic rather than the networking hardware.
+In OpenStack, SDN networks are used to connect virtual machines and containers.
+The physical network is also referred to as the underlay, while SDN is called overlay.
+Larger operators and an increased number of containerized workloads put stress on the SDN stack.

 OpenStack Neutron is the main component responsible for networking.
-It heavily leverages open-source technologies like OVN/OVS and also communicates with the underlay network to provide higher-level network services to users.
-ML2 is the Neutron plugin which is responsible for communication with the physical network and it can have multiple drivers each supporting particular hardware/vendor devices.
-The SDN stack is distributed where some components run on dedicated network nodes, network devices, and on servers as well.
+It heavily leverages open-source technologies like OVN/OVS and communicates with the underlay network to provide higher-level network services to users.
+ML2 is the Neutron plugin responsible for communication with the physical network and can have multiple drivers each driver supporting particular hardware/vendor devices.
+The SDN stack is distributed where some components run on dedicated network nodes, network devices, and even servers.

-When OpenStack grows its network must scale with it.
-There are several aspects when we talk about SDN scalability which depends on the actual network architecture.
-We dive deeper below, but some important points to consider are SDN bottlenecks (OVN control plane, network node resources), support for a number of tenants and networks, and actual data-plane performance.
-In this post, we will explore those challenges and strategies on how to improve SDN scalability in OpenStack/SCS.
+When OpenStack traffic increases the network must scale accordingly.
+There are several aspects of SDN scalability and they depend on the actual network architecture.
+We dive deeper below, but some important points to consider are SDN bottlenecks (OVN control plane, network node resources), support for several tenants and networks, and actual data-plane performance.
+In this post, we will explore those challenges and strategies to improve SDN scalability in OpenStack and SCS.

 ## SDN stack

-In this section we will take a look at more software components needed to implement SDN in OpenStack.
+In this section, we will take a look at more software components needed to implement SDN in OpenStack.

 ### Neutron

 Neutron is an OpenStack project to provide “network connectivity as a service” between interface devices (e.g., vNICs) managed by other OpenStack services (e.g., nova).
 It implements the OpenStack Networking API.
 Neutron is responsible for the centralized management of tenant networks, devices, and address allocation.
-It orchestrates the network, and the devices by using plugins and drivers for each particular technology chosen in the stack
+It orchestrates the physical network, and the devices by using plugins and drivers for each particular technology chosen in the stack.

 ### OVN/OVS

 Open Virtual Network (OVN) and Open vSwitch (OVS) are integral components of Neutron's network architecture.
 OVN provides network virtualization, offering logical network abstractions such as logical switches and routers.
-It serves as a control plane for OVS, which is a high-performance, multilayer virtual switch.
+It is tightly coupled with OVS, which is a high-performance, multilayer virtual switch.
 Together, OVN/OVS enable dynamic, programmable network setups, allowing for efficient routing, switching, and bridging of traffic in virtualized environments.
 Their integration with Neutron facilitates complex networking scenarios, ensuring scalability and flexibility in handling network traffic within OpenStack deployments.

 ### BGP/EVPN

-Border Gateway Protocol (BGP) and Ethernet Virtual Private Network (EVPN) are technologies used in conjunction with Neutron for advanced networking functionalities.
+Border Gateway Protocol (BGP) and Ethernet Virtual Private Network (EVPN) are technologies used for advanced networking functionalities.
 BGP is a standardized exterior gateway protocol designed to exchange routing and reachability information among autonomous systems on the internet.
 EVPN extends BGP to support scalable, multi-tenant layer 2 VPN services.
-In Neutron, BGP/EVPN is used for efficient routing and segmentation in large-scale cloud environments.
-It enables more robust and flexible networking solutions by allowing for dynamic route advertisement, enhanced traffic engineering, and seamless integration with existing network infrastructures.
+In SCS, BGP/EVPN is used for efficient routing and segmentation in large-scale cloud environments.
+It enables more robust and flexible networking solutions by allowing dynamic route advertisement, enhanced traffic engineering, and seamless integration with existing network infrastructures.

 ### Tunneling protocols - VXLAN/Geneve

 Virtual Extensible LAN (VXLAN) and Generic Network Virtualization Encapsulation (Geneve) are network overlay protocols used in OpenStack and OVN/OVS for tunneling network traffic over existing network infrastructures.
 VXLAN is widely used for encapsulating Ethernet frames over a UDP tunnel, enabling layer 2 networks to extend over layer 3 networks.
 Geneve, a newer protocol, offers similar capabilities but with additional flexibility and extensibility.
-In OpenStack, VXLAN/Geneve is critical for creating isolated, multi-tenant networks over a shared physical network infrastructure.
-This encapsulation allows for scalable network segmentation, providing secure and efficient communication channels within cloud environments.
+In SCS, VXLAN/Geneve is critical for creating isolated, multi-tenant networks over a shared physical network infrastructure.
+This encapsulation allows scalable network segmentation, providing secure and efficient communication channels within cloud environments.

 ## Physical network

-The physical network layer is crucial as it provides the foundational infrastructure over which all virtualized network functions operate.
-This layer typically involves various hardware vendors who supply the physical networking equipment such as switches, routers, and other networking hardware.
-These devices are essential for the actual data transmission and routing in a physical setup.
-Network Operating Systems (NOS) are also a key component of the physical network layer.
+The physical network layer is crucial as it provides the foundational infrastructure where all virtualized network functions built upon.
+This layer typically involves various network hardware vendors who supply the physical networking equipment such as switches, routers, and other  hardware.
+These devices are essential for data transmission and routing in a physical setup.
+Network Operating Systems (NOS) are also a component of the physical network layer.
 NOS is the software running on network devices, enabling them to perform networking functions and interact with higher-level SDN controllers and applications.
-In OpenStack, the ML2 (Modular Layer 2) plugin in Neutron plays a vital role in the physical network layer.
+In OpenStack Neutron,  ML2 (Modular Layer 2) plugin plays a key role in the physical network layer.
 ML2 provides an abstraction layer that supports multiple networking mechanisms in a pluggable manner, allowing Neutron to interface with various types of networking hardware and technologies.
 This plugin architecture ensures that Neutron can work with a wide range of physical networking equipment and configurations, thus enabling flexibility and scalability in the physical network infrastructure of an OpenStack-based SDN deployment.

 ## Bare metal hosts

 Bare metal hosts in the context of OpenStack and SDN play a significant role in providing high-performance, non-virtualized computing resources.
 These hosts are typically equipped with advanced network interface cards (NICs), such as SmartNICs and Data Processing Units (DPUs).
 SmartNICs are intelligent network cards that offload processing tasks that would typically be handled by the server CPU.
-This includes tasks such as traffic shaping, encryption/decryption, and network packet processing.
+These include functions like traffic shaping, encryption/decryption, and network packet processing.
 The use of SmartNICs can lead to improved performance and reduced CPU load on the bare metal hosts.

-DPUs are another key component in bare metal hosts, offering similar functionalities to SmartNICs but with additional OS they can be managed independently of the host OS by the service provider.
-This makes them ideal for OpenStack deployments for physical servers as SDN and core network features provided by the data center can be managed centrally without impacting the user.
+DPUs are an evolution of SmartNICs and are also very common in clouds providing physical servers to users.
+The difference between SmartNICs is that DPUs usually run their own OS can be managed independently of the host OS.
+They are more like computer within a computer.
+Bare metal servers are directly accessed by the users which creates a constraint on the SDN network, because it should not collide with user workloads.
+Offloading SDN to the DPU is the best solution for such use cases.

 Incorporating SmartNICs and DPUs into bare metal hosts within an OpenStack environment enhances the network's flexibility, efficiency, and performance.
 This setup is particularly beneficial for workloads that require high throughput, low latency, and secure network communications.
 As such, bare metal hosts equipped with these advanced NICs are an essential component of modern SDN architectures, particularly in environments where performance and security are critical.

 # Common network designs

-Below we will take a closer look into a common network designs used for OpenStack deployments.
+Below we dive deeper into several common network designs used for SCS/OpenStack deployments.

 ## VLANs